Software Patching Statistics for 2019: Common Practices and Vulnerabilities

 - At the moment, the X-Ploit Resilience patch management system covers 112 of the most common software and apps, with several apps and software being added to the list every year.

-And this is what we and our customers need to work on together for an even better performance:
+And this is what we and our customers need to work on together for even better performance:

-- During the last 3 months, our corporate customers took a while to apply the patches we made available through our system (this can be either for a lack of activity on the endpoints, or a conscious decision to delay), but still at a rate 4 times faster than the global average).
+- During the last 3 months, our corporate customers took a while to apply the patches we made available through our system (this can be either for a lack of activity on the endpoints, or a conscious decision to delay), but still at a rate of 4 times faster than the global average).

 If there’s one thing that the latest software patching statistics reflect, it’s that the field can be very non-homogenous.
 Some organizations react fast(er) to patches but take a long time applying them or apply them in the incorrect order.
 Others have complicated assigning procedures but once a patch is set to be applied, it goes fast and smooth.
 Some apply only critical system updates and completely reject other patches to avoid functionality changes, even if it puts them at some risk.